 - 4-6 Cloves of Garlic Chopped (about 2 cloves per jar)

 - 1 Onion Chopped (a small handful per jar)

 - Ball Pickle Crisp (1/8 tsp per jar)

 - Grapevine Leaf – one per jar (optional – it’s supposed to make the pickles crisp.)

 *Note: Old-fashioned pickle recipes often call for Alum.
 Alum is a salt compound with varied uses from shrinking tissues, acting as a preservative, and helping to firm and crisp pickles.
 Alum contains aluminum which is linked to toxic effects if it is consumed in a large amount over time.
 However, most people do not eat large amounts of pickles.
 An updated alternative to Alum for making pickles crisp is Calcium Chloride.
 Ball has a product called Pickle Crisp, made with Calcium Chloride, that is supposed to work great.

 If you want to omit this part of the recipe, I have read where soaking cucumbers in ice water for four to five hours before pickling is another way of making pickles crisp.

 1. Wash the cucumbers before canning by rinsing in water.

-2. Sanitize your jars and lids.
+2. Sanitize the jars and lids.
 Clean jars with hot water and soap.
 My aunt placed her lids in boiling water and took them out gently with tongs.

 3. Combine water, vinegar and salt to a pan and heat to nearly boiling.
 This makes the brine.
 The recipe says “Heat mixture just hot enough to put finger in.”